SFS Undergraduate Commencement

 - The tassel on the cap is to be worn on the left side of the left eye at all times.

-Graduates will march single-file behind the class marshal.
+Graduates will march behind the Class Marshal.
 The procession will make its way down the center aisle.
 Ushers will direct the graduates into rows of 31 students each.
 You should remain standing until the ceremony begins.

 At the direction of the ushers, graduates will be asked row by row to stand and to move down the aisle to the left-hand stairs leading to the stage.
-Each graduate will mount the ramp to the stage when his or her name is called.
-Precede right across the stage to Dean Hellman to shake hands and receive the diploma translation.
+Each graduate will mount the ramp to the stage when his or her name is called, precede right across the stage to shake hands with Dean Hellman and President DeGioia, and receive the diploma translation.
 Remaining in order, each graduate should proceed to the BSFS Deans to be hooded.
 Hand the Dean your hood, remove your cap, and turn to face the audience so the Dean can place the hood on your shoulders.
 Exit the stage to the right and return to your seat.
 Please remain quiet until all of the members of the class have left the stage.

 HOW WILL I KNOW IF THE COMMENCEMENT CEREMONY IS ON HEALY LAWN OR IN MCDONOUGH ARENA?

-If rain threatens the ceremony, we make a “rain call” three hours in advance, and reconfigure our ceremony in McDonough Arena.
+If rain threatens the ceremony, we make a “rain call” at least three hours in advance, and reconfigure our ceremony in McDonough Arena.
 The indoor ceremony is the same as the outdoor ceremony.
 Students will meet in the tent located outside of the gym and placed in alphabetical order by last name for the procession.
-Diplomas are still distributed in the Intercultural Center Galleria immediately following the ceremony.
+Diplomas will be distributed (location TBA) immediately following the ceremony.

 Once the rain call is made, the University’s Inclement Weather telephone message will be updated with the ceremony location.
 The telephone number is (202) 687-SNOW (202-687-7669).
 You may also check the University’s Commencement website for this information.